 The best way to find out whether you need a Planning Permit is to contact your Local Council.
 Generally, this will be required when subdividing land or demolishing a house.
 Depending on the Council, you may require one to build a new home.

-This is a Site-specific analysis supplied to Burbank to determine the distinctive attributes of the property such as levels/contours, trees, AHD/flood levels, adjoining lot information, identifying service locations etc. This is usually completed in conjunction with the Soil Report, which we obtain as part of our preliminary works process.
+A Feature Survey is a detailed survey of your block of land that maps all the physical features on and around the property.
+This is a site-specific analysis supplied to Burbank to determine the distinctive attributes of the property such as levels/contours, trees, AHD/flood levels, adjoining lot information, identifying service locations etc. This is usually completed in conjunction with the Soil Report, which we obtain as part of our preliminary works process.

 A licensed surveyor will visit the site and prepare a Contour Survey by locating features particular to the site, including fences, trees, pits, adjacent buildings, ground level and contours.
 The survey will also determine the site fall/slope of the land.
 This is displayed as a series of contour lines at different levels.
 Your builder orders this information.